Columbine Elementary School serves 405 students in grades 1-5.

 - Source: National Center for Education Statistics (NCES), CO Dept. of Education

 Columbine Elementary School's student population of 405 students has grown by 63% over five school years.

-The teacher population of 18 teachers has stayed relatively flat over five school years.
+The teacher population of 25 teachers has grown by 38% over five school years.